Subhashis2007/dotfiles/readme.md

 Your current config files should be backed up at .dotfiles.bak

 ## Notes
-- If you want to see the config file with a more detailed view, check [hyprland.org](https://github.com/Subhashis2007/dotfiles/blob/Hyprland/.config/hypr/hyprland.org).You may utilise the org file to tangle a hyprland.conf if you so wish, you can check [here](https://orgmode.org/manual/Extracting-Source-Code.html) more about org mode tangling.
+- If you want to see the config file with a more detailed view, check [hyprland.org](https://github.com/Subhashis2007/dotfiles/blob/Hyprland/.config/hypr/hyprland.org).
+You may utilise the org file to tangle a hyprland.conf if you so wish, you can check [here](https://orgmode.org/manual/Extracting-Source-Code.html) more about org mode tangling.